dxos/dxos/docs/content/guide/tooling/README.md

 Using this tool you can inspect an instance of ECHO to visualize and debug the state of the application.

 :::note
-If you're using Composer you can open the Developer Tools by replacing the current URL with `https://composer.space/devtools`
+If you're using Composer you can open the Developer Tools by replacing the current URL path with `/devtools`, e.g. `https://composer.space/devtools`
 :::

 There are two non-Composer specific ways to run the tool: